SiLab-Bonn/Embedded-System-Lab/docs/source/afe.rst

 Signal Processing Overview
 ==========================
-A typical analog read-out chain, also called analog front-end, for a semiconductor detector consists of a charge sensitive amplifier (CSA), a pulse shaping amplifier (SHA) and digitization circuit which simplest implementation is a comparator (COMP), as shown in the picture below.
+A typical analog read-out chain - also called analog front-end - for a semiconductor detector consists of a charge sensitive amplifier (CSA), a pulse shaping amplifier (SHA) and digitization circuit, which simplest implementation is a comparator (COMP), as shown in the picture below.
 The CSA converts the charge signal of a detector diode (or an injection circuit) to a voltage step according to the feedback capacitance :math:`C_f` .
 The shaping amplifier (SHA) acts on the CSA output as a signal filter with a band-pass transfer function.
 By adjusting its band-pass center frequency the signal-to-noise ratio of the signal processing chain can be optimized.
 The comparator compares the output of the shaped signal with a programmable threshold.
 When the input signal is above the threshold, the comparator output goes high and flags a signal hit to the digital read-out logic.

 .. figure:: images/AFE_signal_flow.png
     :width: 600
     :align: center

     Generic read-out chain for a semiconductor detector: charge sensitive amplifier (CSA), pulse shaping amplifier (SHA), and comparator (COMP).
-Shown are typical signal waveforms between the blocks and the parameters which can be controlled for each block.
+Shown are typical signal waveforms between the blocks and the parameters that can be controlled for each block.

 Circuit Implementation
 ======================
 The simplified schematic in the figure below shows the implementation of the signal processing chain.
-The CSA is build around a low noise op-amp which is feed-back with a small capacitance :math:`C_f` and a large resistance :math:`R_f`.
+The CSA is build around a low noise op-amp that is feed-back with a small capacitance :math:`C_f` and a large resistance :math:`R_f`.
 The feedback capacitance :math:`C_f` defines the charge transfer gain and the resistance :math:`R_f` allows for a slow discharge of :math:`C_f` and setting of the dc operation point of the op-amp.
 The output voltage of the charge sensitive amplifier in response to an input charge *Q* is a step function with an amplitude given by the expression:

 .. math::

   V_{CSA} = \frac{Q}{C_f}.

 For calibration and characterization measurements an injection circuit is used to generate programmable charge signals.
-On the rising edge of the digital **TRG_INJ** signal a negative charge of the size :math:`C_{INJ}` times the programmable voltage step amplitude **VINJ** is applied at the CSA input.
+On the rising edge of the digital **INJ** signal a negative charge of the size :math:`C_{INJ}` times the programmable voltage step amplitude **VINJ** is injected to the CSA input.

 .. figure:: images/AFE_simple_schematic.png
     :width: 600
     :align: center

     Simplified schematic of the analog front-end. **INJ** and **HIT** control the charge injection and digital hit readout, respectively.
-The **SPI** bus is used to program the DAC voltages **VTHR** and **VINJ** and select the SHA time constant.
+The **SPI** bus is used to program the DAC voltages **VTHR** and **VINJ** and select the shaping amplifier time constant.
 The full AFE schematic is found here: :download:`AFE_1.1.pdf <documents/AFE_1.1.pdf>`

-The shaping amplifier consists of a high pass filter (HPF) and a low pass filter (LPF) separated by a buffer amplifier which adds additional voltage gain :math:`g = 1000` to the circuit.
+The shaping amplifier consists of a high pass filter (HPF) and a low pass filter (LPF) separated by a buffer amplifier that adds additional voltage gain :math:`g = 1000` to the circuit.
 Actually, the total gain of 1000 is split into three gain stages of :math:`g' = 10` each.
 They are located at the CSA output, between the high-pass filter and the low-pass filter (signal **HPF**) and at the output of the shaper (**SHA**), respectively.
-The time constants of the high- and low-pass filter are controlled by selecting the respective resistor values for :math:`R_hp`  and :math:`R_lp` (with :math:`C_hp = C_lp = const.`).
-The control circuit sets the values such :math:`\tau_{SHA} = \tau_{HP} = \tau_{LP}`, i.e. the time constants for low pass filter and high pass filter are equal.
+The time constants of the high- and low-pass filter are controlled by selecting the resistor values for :math:`R_{HP}` and :math:`R_{LP}`.
+The control circuit sets the values such :math:`\tau_{SHA} = \tau_{HP} = \tau_{LP}`, i.e. the time constants for low pass filter and high pass filter are equal (:math:`C_{HP} = C_{LP} = const.`).
 It can be shown that in this case the pulse shape in response to an input step function with the amplitude :math:`V_{CSA}` is (for :math:`t \geq 0`)

 .. math::